Southwest, American delays hint at hard summer for travelers

 Andrew Thomas, a frequent flyer who teaches international business at The University of Akron and has tracked air rage for more than 20 years, believes conditions are ripe for even more incidents on planes this summer because travelers are more stressed than ever.

-“The problem was there before COVID, and now you are putting more people in the sky and you exacerbate this with the masks,” Thomas said.
-“Service levels are atrocious.
-Planes are packed, they are not feeding you, it’s hard to get food in an airport.
-The only thing that’s easy to get is alcohol, which is not a good thing.”
+"The problem was there before COVID, and now you are putting more people in the sky and you exacerbate this with the masks," Thomas said.
+"Service levels are atrocious.
+Planes are packed, they are not feeding you, it’s hard to get food in an airport."

+"The only thing that’s easy to get is alcohol, which is not a good thing," he added.